Ngoc411/Automatic-door-using-face-recognition/README.md

     i = i.split('.')
     id_picture.append(i[0])
 ```

-- The program loads all images from the images folder.
+- The program scans the images folder for all image files.
-- It extracts user IDs from the image filenames (e.g., user1.jpg → user1).
+- It extracts user IDs from the filenames (e.g., user1.jpg → user1).

 ```python
 imgList = []
 Ids = []